 |View Theology Department Directory|

-This course for pre-freshmen provides an introduction to the basics of the Christian faith as understood and practiced by the Catholic Church.
-It also attempts to offer students a brief historical introduction to Saint Ignatius Loyola, the Society of Jesus, and Jesuit High School.
-The main areas of instruction include faith and revelation, the Creed, salvation through Jesus Christ, and the Catholic Church’s beliefs, worship, and moral life.
+This course for pre-freshmen provides an introduction to Sacred Scripture and to the basics of the Christian faith as understood and practiced by the Catholic Church.
+Students will read one Gospel and a substantial part of the Old Testament.
+The course will also offer students a brief historical introduction to Saint Ignatius Loyola, the Society of Jesus, and Jesuit High School.

 This semester course for sophomores considers the nature, origins, and development of Jesus’ Church.
 Students examine the mission of the Church throughout its history, the relation of the Church to the world at large, the differences within Christianity, and the relation of Christianity to other religions.